-The College offers the Higher One Tuition Payment Plan monthly payment plan for people who want an alternative to paying at the beginning of each semester.
-Brochures are available in the bursar’s and financial aid offices or at www.tuitionpaymentplan.com/lemoyne.
+The College offers Cashnet, a monthly payment plan for people who want an alternative to paying at the beginning of each semester.
+Brochures are available in the bursar’s and financial aid offices.

 The date of withdrawal is the date you notify, in writing, the appropriate graduate program office.
 Tuition adjustment calculations are done automatically based on the date of withdrawl and the start date of the semester.
 Fees are not refundable.

 If you withdraw from the College or from a course, you may be entitled to a tuition credit of a percentage of your tuition.
 Fees are not refundable.

 • 100 percent tuition credit during the first week